JIPCAD/JIPCAD.github.io/docs/lang-ref/numerical-sliders.md

 ## **Bank** **(Status: Up-to-date)**

 ```
 bank bankID
  set setID1 value1 start1 end1 step_size1
  ...
  set setIDN valueN startN endN step_sizeN
  list (slider_idlist)
 endbank
 ```

-Allows the user to change any numerical value in the NOME file through an interactive slider in the GUI.
+Allows the user to change any numerical value in the `.NOM` file through an interactive slider in the GUI.

 * `setID`: the variable to be parameterized.
 * `value`: the initial value of the slider.